Gentle cycling through vineyards

 Beilstein, the “Sleeping Beauty of the Moselle”, is one of the best-preserved historical villages along the length of the river, and is the highlight of today’s cycling tour.
 Towering about the village are the ruins of Castle Metternich, which you’ll have the opportunity to explore.
 Today’s tour ends in Cochem, a lovely little town that features historical half-timbered houses, a picturesque old center, and Reichsburg Castle.

-Today you travel to Moselkern by barge, from where you will visit the queen of German fortresses, the impressive Burg Eltz.
+Today you travel to Karden by barge, from where you will visit the queen of German fortresses, the impressive Burg Eltz.
 You are still in the midst of wine territory and will cruise past Klotten, Pommern, Karden and Alken, amongst others.
 These are all typical Mosel towns, with nice timber-framed houses and, of course, their own wines.
 The “Pommerner Sonnenuhr” comes highly recommended.
-From Lehmen you cycle in the direction of the tour’s final destination: Koblenz.
+From Winningen you will join the Flora for a final cruise to the tour’s destination: Koblenz.
 This fascinating and historic city has been an important defensive and economic center for centuries.
 Highlights include the old castle of Ehrenbreitstein, which dominates the right bank of the Rhine; the 12th century Alte Burg Castle; and old Koblenz town.

 Day 8 (Sat): Koblenz